Week 1: Introduction: ML and the Physical World

 References

 A brief history of time, 1988.
-Bantam Dell Publishing Group.
+Bantam Dell Publishing Group, London.

 Boltzmann, L., n.d. Über die Beziehung zwischen dem zweiten Hauptsatze der mechanischen Warmetheorie und der Wahrscheinlichkeitsrechnung, respective den Sätzen über das wärmegleichgewicht.
 Sitzungberichte der Kaiserlichen Akademie der Wissenschaften.
 Mathematisch-Naturwissen Classe.
 Abt.
 II LXXVI, 373–435.